Prowlo — Reddit marketing tool for SaaSProwlo

 • Affiliate links or tracking parameters

 Some subreddits don't remove link-containing comments outright but instead hold them for manual moderator review, which can take hours or days.
+Reddit's Content Policy backs this up — the platform expects users to contribute broadly rather than push a single domain.

 Keyword and phrase detection